 Dr. Phillips offers approaches that will help the baby turn so as to prevent back labor, and methods that a chiropractor, labor companion or any birth attendant may use to help a woman in labor relax the pelvis, reduce pelvic tension and permit a back labor presentation to turn the baby to a more natural position for delivery.

 Hypolumbarlordosis: a predisposing factor for preeclampsia.
 Kanayama N. Maradny EE, Kajiwara Y. et al. European Journal of Obstetrics and Gynecology and Reproductive Biology, 1997;75: 115-121.

-About 1 in 200 pregnant women suffer from preeclampsia with hypertension and albuminaria (protein in urine) and which can lead to seizures, coma and death.
+About 1 in 200 pregnant women suffer from preeclampsia with hypertension and albuminaria (protein in urine), which can lead to seizures, coma and death.
 No one knows what causes it.

 The authors studied pregnant women to see if there was a relationship between their spinal shape, particularly the lumbar (lower back) spinal shape and preeclampsia.
 It was revealed that women with decreased lumbar spine curves had more preeclampsia.
-Interestingly, they also found that patients with reduced lumbar curves had decreased blood flow to the iliac artery than normal pregnant women.
+Interestingly, they also found that patients with reduced lumbar curves had decreased blood flow to the iliac artery as compared to normal pregnant women.

 Case history: premature labor.
 Cohen Eddy, D.C., F.I.C.A.
 Chiropractic Pediatrics Vol 1 No. 4 May 1995.

 A chiropractor’s wife experienced premature labor at 32 weeks of gestation.
 She was also diagnosed with severe endometriosis resulting in inflammation of the ovaries and was informed that she would never be able to become pregnant and recommendation for treatment was laparoscopic surgery.